sfbayman/react-blog/README.md

 Checkout this repo, install depdencies, then start the gulp process with the following:

 ```
-	> git clone git@github.com:StephenGrider/ReduxSimpleStarter.git
+	> git clone git@github.com:sfbayman/react-blog.git
-	> cd ReduxSimpleStarter
+	> cd react-blog
 	> npm install
 	> npm start
 ```

 ####Not Familiar with Git?#####
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
+Click [here](https://github.com/sfbayman/react-blog/releases) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 	> npm install